 Rebuilding damaged or missing teeth is easier than many patients think.
-With a custom-made dental crown and/or bridge, Dr. Woodard can replenish the structure and aesthetics that have been unfairly lost to you, helping you complete your smile and feel secure about its function and appearance once more.
+With a custom-made dental crown and/or bridge, Dr. Shaik can replenish the structure and aesthetics that have been unfairly lost to you, helping you complete your smile and feel secure about its function and appearance once more.

 Instead of having to settle for noticeable metal amalgam fillings, today’s parents can enjoy a much more attractive alternative.
-Dr. Woodard treats cavities by applying tooth-colored composite resin to the affected area and sculpting it into a lifelike addition that blends right in with the rest of your smile.
+Dr. Shaik treats cavities by applying tooth-colored composite resin to the affected area and sculpting it into a lifelike addition that blends right in with the rest of your smile.
 Additionally, these fillings are conservative (meaning we can preserve more of your original tooth’s healthy shape) and more comfortable (no metal-based sensitivity to temperature) than their traditional counterparts.

 The words “root canal” might send a shiver down your spine at first, but this procedure can be extremely helpful when it comes to rescuing a badly infected tooth that’s on the brink of extraction.
-Dr. Woodard performs this vital service regularly, and he will ensure that you remain comfortable and at ease throughout the experience.
+Dr. Shaik performs this vital service regularly, and he will ensure that you remain comfortable and at ease throughout the experience.

 Tooth extraction is never our favorite outcome, but it may be necessary sometimes in order to preserve the patient’s health and well-being, such as in the following situations: